gtmos-os/gtmos/README.md

-# Dennix
+# GTMOS

+GTMOS is a fork of [Dennix](https://github.com/dennis95/dennix/) and hopes to brings more features to Denix but try to be different. at the same time.
-Dennix is a unix-like hobbyist operating system for x86 and x86_64 that has been in development by a single developer since 2016.
-Exciting features
+Denix is a unix-like hobbyist operating system for x86 and x86_64 that has been in development by a single developer since 2016.
-include:
+Exciting features include:

 - A monolithic kernel written in C++
 - A standard C library that is sufficiently complete to allow running most